Pride in our Borough: A Borough that works for everyone

 The successful candidate will be driven and able to demonstrate excellent interpersonal and communication skills (both oral and written).
 You will deputise for the Emergency Planning and Resilience Manager and be required to advise and support senior officers of the council in their response to emergency incidents.

 While previous experience in emergency planning and business continuity is not essential, you will need to have the key skills and knowledge required to ensure delivery of the service or the willingness and aptitude to learn and grow in the role.

 The Council considers this to be a customer focused role and the ability to converse at ease with customers and stake holders adapting communication style to suit differing audiences and provide advice in accurate spoken English is fundamental to the role.

 Maidstone Borough Council is committed to safeguarding and promoting the welfare of children and vulnerable adults and expects all employee and volunteers to share this commitment.

 Working for Maidstone, you’ll have the opportunity to develop your skills and experience within an organisation that prides itself on supporting its staff.

-For further information or to discuss this opportunity in more detail, please contact Uche Olufemi, Emergency Planning and Resilience Manager on 01622 602562.
+To discuss this opportunity in more detail please contact Uche Olufemi, Emergency Planning and Resilience Manager, on 01622 602562.